Geodan/esdl_viewer/README.md

 # esdl_viewer

-Map and Data viewer for ESDL
+This repository contains a webbased viewer for ESDL.

+It uses one table which should exist in the database called asset.
+In here are all the assets parsed from different ESDL files.